alfiinyang/PersonalityAI/README.md

 Here's a basic example demonstrating how to create a Person agent with multiple personas and interact with it:
 ```
 # Import necessary classes from your package
-from personalityai import Person
+from personality import Person
-from personalityai import Persona # Although Persona is imported by Person, explicit import is good for clarity if used directly.
+from personality import Persona # Although Persona is imported by Person, explicit import is good for clarity if used directly.

 # Define temperature settings (you can use any settings of choice for any persona)